Evaluation at Work A Psychoanalytical Critique

 This book will be of interest to scholars studying the topic of evaluation at work from a critical perspective as well as professionals who use evaluation systems or are under the pressure of evaluation in all sectors and organizations.
 By exposing the psychological mechanisms that evaluation uses to appeal to us, it gives each of us the tools we need to break free of its grasp.

-"If most employees believe individual evaluation is inaccurate and detrimental to their work, why do they crave being evaluated?
+'If most employees believe individual evaluation is inaccurate and detrimental to their work, why do they crave being evaluated?
 What is the root of our appetite for assessment?
-Benedicte Vidaillet draws upon psychoanalysis to answer this question and thus sheds new light on a fundamental issue of our times: our contradictory, love & hate relationship with the neoliberal system in which we live.
-This book is not only original and enlightening, it is also wonderfully clear and well-written, which is no mean feat given the complexity of the subject matter." - Olivier Tonneau, University of Cambridge, UK
+Benedicte Vidaillet draws upon psychoanalysis to answer this question and thus sheds new light on a fundamental issue of our times: our contradictory love and hate relationship with the neoliberal system in which we live.
+This book is not only original and enlightening, it is also wonderfully clear and well written, which is no mean feat given the complexity of the subject matter.' - Olivier Tonneau, University of Cambridge, UK